Andy Stefanovich

-Early career and Prophet
+Biography

 Stefanovich graduated from Miami University in Ohio.
 In 1990, he founded Opus Event Marketing after having worked in the sales department of Ritz-Carlton.
-The company originally focused on event planning for corporations, but eventually shifted into a creative marketing firm focusing on product development, branding, and positioning; working with organizations and businesses such as Colgate-Palmolive, American Express, Calvin Klein, Disney, Oscar Mayer and the U.S. Olympic Committee.
+The company originally focused on event planning for corporations, but eventually shifted to product development, branding, and positioning; clients included Colgate-Palmolive, American Express, Calvin Klein, Disney, Oscar Mayer and the U.S. Olympic Committee.
 In 1999, the company was renamed Play, and Stefanovich remained as founder.

 Play was acquired in 2009 by Prophet, where Stefanovich was named senior partner.
 As part of the acquisition, Play's Richmond location became part of the Prophet network of offices.
 Stefanovich regularly speaks at corporations such as Coca-Cola, Disney, General Electric, and Procter & Gamble.

-Local ventures & activism

-In 2011, Stefanovich co-founded a venture capital firm called New Richmond Ventures (NRV) with three other prominent Richmond businessmen: Bob Mooney, Jim Ukrop, and Theodore Chandler Jr. NRV has a focus on local and "social impact" and has made early-stage investments in a number of companies including MedCPU, PlanG, and Plugless Power.
+In 2011, Stefanovich co-founded a venture capital firm called New Richmond Ventures (NRV) with Bob Mooney, Jim Ukrop, and Theodore Chandler Jr. NRV has made early-stage investments in MedCPU, PlanG, and Plugless Power.
 In addition to NRV, Stefanovich co-founded a second local incubator in 2012 called Men in Shirts that invests in 3 or 4 companies each year in the $50–$150,000 range.
 Their investments include Richmond-based men's shirtmakers, Ledbury, and a brewery named Ardent Craft Ales.
 In addition to capital, Stefanovich provides "marketing and strategy advice."
-In 2013, Stefanovich curated Richmond's first TEDx event—called TEDxRVA—around the theme "CREATE".
+In 2013, Stefanovich organized Richmond's first TEDx event—called TEDxRVA.

-Speaker and author

-Stefanovich is a frequent guest on CNBC, where he talks about innovation and thought leadership, and Fast Company.
-Stefanovich is also a visiting professor and guest lecturer at universities including Yale University, the Wharton School of the University of Pennsylvania, Duke University, and Dartmouth College.
-He has delivered several TEDx speeches, including for NASA, London Business School, and TEDxYouth.

 In 2011, Jossey-Bass, an imprint of Wiley Publishing published Stefanovich's first book Look at More: A Proven Approach to Innovation, Growth, and Change.
 Look at More was an Inc. bestseller and named one of Ad Ages "Ten Marketing Books You Should Have Read" in 2011.